grr69/originatr/unofficial-grindr-api-documentation.md

 The `reason` is an integer that specifies which category of abuse you're reporting, taken from the managed fields.
 The `comment` field appears to just re-state the description from the same managed field.
 (In v2, the GUI allowed the user to type out an explanation of the problem, and that would be submitted as the `comment` in the equivalent v2 API.
-One can only imagine the quality of those comments led Grindr to remove the GUI for typing a custom explanation, but the API still retains a vestigial comment field.)
+One can only imagine the quality of those comments led Grindr™ to remove the GUI for typing a custom explanation, but the API still retains a vestigial comment field.)

 If successful, server responds HTTP/200 with an empty JSON object.